pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 ed        mm3tc8  fair-marten  AUDIT  Fri, 08 Apr.
 2022 11:02:14  Node  Tagging 'fair-marten'.
 admin     mm3tc8  fair-marten  AUDIT  Fri, 11 Feb.
 2022 11:00:00  Node  Set the zone to 'twilight' on 'fair-marten'.
 ```

+<a href="#heading--Using-different-event-levels"><h2 id="heading--Using-different-event-levels">Using different event levels</h2></a>

+As mentioned earlier, the `AUDIT` events are [discussed elsewhere](/t/understanding-maas-audit-events/6372).
+It may be useful, though to take a closer look at the other event levels here.

+<a href="#heading--INFO-and-DEBUG-events"><h3 id="heading--INFO-and-DEBUG-events">INFO and DEBUG events</h3></a>

+We walked the MAAS machine `fun-zebra` through the following states:

+- Commissioning
+- Allocation
+- Deployment
+- Releasing
+- Testing (with a premature manual abort)
+- Rescue mode

+The resulting `level=INFO` and `level=DEBUG` event sets are enlightening.

+First, let's try this command: